xvik/spock-junit5/README.md

 Originally developed for [dropwizard-guicey](https://github.com/xvik/dropwizard-guicey) to avoid maintaining special spock extensions.

 Spock 1 provides spock-junit4 module to support junit 4 rules.
-At that time spock extensions model was light years ahead of junit.
+At that time spock extensions model was "light years" ahead of junit.
 But junit 5 extensions are nearly equal in power to spock extensions (both has pros and cons).
 It is a big loss for spock to ignore junit5 extensions: junit extensions are easier to write, but spock is still much better for writing tests.

+Module named `spock-junit5` by analogy with legacy `spock-junit4` module.
+There should be no official `spock-junit5` module so name would stay unique (there are discussions of official `spock-jupiter` module with value storage implementation).

 ### Setup